 The Ku Klux Klan was established in the Southern states after the American Civil War.
 The KKK aimed to promote 'white supremacy' by intimidating, attacking and lynching black people.

-The Fourteenth Amendment to the US Constitution granted newly freed slaves equal citizenship to white people.
-However, the Supreme Court ruled in Plessy v.
-Ferguson (1896), that facilities for black and white people had to be 'separate but equal'.
-In reality, black people's facilities were almost always worse than that of white people’s.
+The Fourteenth Amendment to the US constitution granted newly freed enslaved people equal citizenship to white people However, in the 1896 Plessy v.
+Ferguson decision, the Supreme Court ruled that racially segregated facilities if 'separate but equal' did not violate the constitution.
+This was called segregation, and in reality, black people's facilities were almost always worse than those of white people.

-In 1954, Rev Brown won the right to send his child to a white school.
-In a huge and unprecedented decision, ( Brown v Board of Education, 1954) the Supreme Court finally ruled that segregation could not ever be equal.
+In 1954, Rev Oliver Brown won the right to send his child to a white school.
+In the landmark Brown v Board of Education case, the Supreme Court finally ruled that segregation could not ever be equal.

 In 1955, Rosa Parks refused to give up her bus seat to a white person, inspiring the Montgomery Bus Boycott.

-In 1957, nine black students, with military protection, went to a white school in Little Rock, Arkansas.
+In 1957, nine black students, with military protection, attended a white school in Little Rock, Arkansas.

 Martin Luther King Jr explains the philosophy and aims of non-violent protest